 This page illustrates important information with respect to Average Body Temperature in both males and females (no noticeable differences noted between genders).
 Covering these average “normal” temperatures is complemented through the discussion of fever temperatures, hyperthermia, hypothermia, Basal (or resting) body temperature, and the body’s core temperature.

 The findings of measurements taken on various parts of the body are summarized in the following chart.
-It should be understood that these values are simply guideline values, and there is no single value that should be utilized as a 'normal', healthy body temperature.
-It is also clear in the following chart that differing parts of the body have differing temperatures.
+It should be understood that these values are simply guideline values, and there is no single value that should be utilized as a ‘normal’, healthy body temperature.
+It is also clear in the following chart that different parts of the body have differing temperatures.

 |Body Region Measured||Average Temperature|

 |Oral – Under Tongue||36-37.5 C (97 – 99.5 F)|

 |Rectal||34.4-37.8 C (94-100 F)|

 |Tympanic Cavity||35.4-37.8 C (96-100 F)|